 In 2016 Shona collaborated with Andy Manley & Andy Cannon on Red Bridge Arts production of BLACK BEAUTY as designer/co deviser for The Traverse Theatre.
 It continues to tour and will be at The Southbank centre, London for Christmas 2019.

 BABA YAGA was created in 2018, a collaboration with Windmill Thetare, Adelaide andChristine Johnson of Brisbane.
 It was an Imaginate Commission and toured Scotland in May/June 2018 and continues to tour to Australia, China and Ireland through 2019.
 IN 2019 Baba Yaga won a Critics Award for Best Deisgn

 ATLANTIS BANAL : BENEATH THE SURFACE was co-created with Charlot Lemoine of Velo Theatre, France and premiered at Lyth Theatre Wick in Oct 2019.
 It toured throughout Scotland finishing at The Traverse Theatre, Edinburgh.
-In February 2020 Atlantis toured to Greli Grelo Festival, France and in September 2020 won BEST PRODUCTION FOR YOUNG AUDIENCES & BEST DESIGN at the CATS Awards.
+In February 2020 Atlantis toured to Greli Grelo Festival, France beofre COVID struck.
+Atlantis Banal won BEST PRODUCTION FOR YOUNG AUDIENCES & BEST DESIGN 2020 at the CATS Awards in Septemeber 2020.

-Shona lives in Inverkeithing, Scotland, and is married with 2 children, a dog called Sushi and a cat called Bill and 10 stick insects Branch Dubois, Stickolas cage, Stickola Nurgeon, Twiggy, Rod, Splinter, Pritt, Glue, Pooh and Biggus Stickus.
+She lives in Inverkeithing, Scotland with her husband Tamlin, Scotland and her 2 children, a dog called Sushi and a cat called Bill and 10 stick insects Branch Dubois, Stickolas cage, Stickola Nurgeon, Twiggy, Rod, Splinter, Pritt, Glue, Pooh and Biggus Stickus.